nickgerace/nickgerace.dev/_posts/2020-02-06-thirty-minutes-with-kelsey-hightower.md

 ## Call Ended

 I cannot thank Kelsey enough for this video call.
-Even if I do not try podcasting again (leaning on trying it again soon), the points I've taken away have helped me look at my day-to-day interactions, tech talks, presentations and more.
+Even if I do not try podcasting again, the points I've taken away have helped me look at my day-to-day interactions, tech talks, presentations and more.

-Oh wait!
-I almost forgot.
-It wouldn't be blog post from me without spicy hot takes while you're here.

-Ahem... *clears throat*...
-microVMs are the future, monolithic applications will take over once again, and Redox OS will take over the world.
-Have at it Reddit!